Skip to content

 Available batch job partitions

-On CSC supercomputers, programs are run by submitting them to partitions, which are logical sets of nodes managed by the SLURM workload manager.
-This page lists the available SLURM partitions on the Puhti and Mahti supercomputers, as well as explains their intended uses.
-Below are the general guidelines for using the SLURM partitions on our systems:
+On CSC supercomputers, programs are run by submitting them to partitions, which are logical sets of nodes managed by the Slurm workload manager.
+This page lists the available Slurm partitions on the Roihu, Puhti, and Mahti supercomputers and explains their intended uses.
+Below are the general guidelines for using the Slurm partitions on our systems:

 1. Use the test and gputest partitions for testing your code, not production.
 These partitions provide access to fewer resources than other partitions, but jobs submitted to them have a higher priority and are thus granted resources before other jobs.

 2. Only request multiple CPU cores if you know your program supports parallel processing.
 Reserving multiple cores does not automatically speed up your job.
-Your program must be written in a way that the computations can be done in multiple threads or processes.
-Reserving more cores does nothing by itself, except make you queue for longer.
+Your program must be written in a way that the computations can be performed in multiple threads or processes.
+Reserving more cores does nothing by itself if your code is not parallelized, except making you queue for longer.

 3. Only use the GPU partitions if you know your program can utilize GPUs.
 Running your computations using one or more GPUs is a very effective parallelization method for certain applications, but your program must be configured to use the CUDA platform.
-If you are unsure whether this is the case, it is better to submit it to a CPU partition, since you will be allocated resources sooner.
-You may also always consult CSC Service Desk when in doubt.
+If you are unsure whether this is the case, it is better to submit your job to a CPU partition, since you will be allocated resources sooner.
+If unsure, contact the CSC Service Desk.

 The following commands can be used to show information about available partitions: